ngernest/ocaml-empty-project/README.md

 version = 0.26.2
 ...
 ```
+- If you notice any other problems, please file an issue in this repo, thanks!

 **Other quality of life improvements**:
 - Run `odig doc` in the terminal to show the API docs of locally installed packages.